Ballistic coefficient: The transient nature of bullet ballistic coefficients

 Variations in BC claims for exactly the same projectiles can be explained by differences in the ambient air density used to compute specific values or differing range-speed measurements on which the stated G1 BC averages are based.
 Also, the BC changes during a projectile's flight, and stated BCs are always averages for particular range-speed regimes.
 Further explanation about the variable nature of a projectile's G1 BC during flight can be found at the external ballistics article.
 The external ballistics article implies that knowing how a BC was determined is almost as important as knowing the stated BC value itself.

 For the precise establishment of BCs (or perhaps the scientifically better expressed drag coefficients), Doppler radar-measurements are required.
 The normal shooting or aerodynamics enthusiast, however, has no access to such expensive professional measurement devices.
 Weibel 1000e or Infinition BR-1001 Doppler radars are used by governments, professional ballisticians, defense forces, and a few ammunition manufacturers to obtain exact real-world data on the flight behavior of projectiles of interest.

 Doppler radar measurement results for a lathe turned monolithic solid .50 BMG very-low-drag bullet (Lost River J40 0.510 in, 773 gr monolithic solid bullet / twist rate 1:15 in) look like this:

 The initial rise in the BC value is attributed to a projectile's always present yaw and precession out of the bore.
 The test results were obtained from many shots, not just a single shot.
-The bullet was assigned 1.062 lb/in2 (746.7 kg/m2) for its BC number by the bullet's manufacturer, Lost River Ballistic Technologies.
+The bullet was assigned 1.062 lb/in2 (746.7 kg/m2) for its BC number by the bullet's manufacturer, Lost River Ballistic Technologies, before it went out of business.

 Measurements on other bullets can give totally different results.
 How different speed regimes affect several 8.6 mm (.338 in calibre) rifle bullets made by the Finnish ammunition manufacturer Lapua can be seen in the .338 Lapua Magnum product brochure which states Doppler radar established BC data.